Meng-Lyu/cs686-lectures/labs/Lab06-README.md

 Up-to-date [README file](https://github.com/cs-rocks/cs686-lectures/blob/master/labs/Lab06-README.md)

- - (v0): Draft is uploaded.
-Assignment to be released on Feb 26th (Wed).
+ - (v0): Lab 06 became available on Canvas around 3:15pm, Feb 25th (Tuesday).
+ - Please Report any issues/errors on Piazza.

 # Java Task #
 **This will not be graded, BUT you must complete this for future labs/projects.**